robinrodricks/FluentFTP/README.md

 	- `OtherPermissions` : Other rights.
 Any combination of 'r', 'w', 'x' (using the `FtpPermission` enum). **(*NIX only)**

 	- `Input` : The raw string that the server returned for this object.
+Helps debug if the above properties have been correctly parsed.

 - **GetNameListing**() - A simple command that only returns the list of file paths in the given directory, using the NLST command.